GrahamHannington/bigas/README.md

 A slash (/) in the text represents a line break.
 If you want line breaks, you need to specify them. ("Big As don't wrap.")

-You can also specify other [parameters](#parameters) such as the background color or the name of a Google font to use.
+You can also specify other [parameters](#parameters) such as the background color or image, or the name of a Google font to use.

 **Tip:** Big As is best displayed in your browser's full-screen mode (for example, in a desktop browser, press F11).